Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images: Related work

 \subsection{CNN-ViT Hybrids}

-Hybrid models that combine convolutions and Vision Transformer (ViT)~\citep{alexey2021ViT} are gaining interest for their ability to capture fine-grained local details while preserving global dependency.
-To enhance fine-grained information, some methods apply the attention mechanisms to sub-regions or tokens within feature maps.
-Swin~\citep{liu2021swin} employs shifted windows in the self-attention mechanism to capture both local and global information.
-CSwin~\citep{dong2022cswin} introduces a cross-shaped window to enhance the self-attention mechanism and further improve model capacity.
-NAT~\citep{hassani2023neighborhood} proposes a scalable sliding window attention mechanism by localizing self-attention to the nearest neighboring pixels.
-QFormer~\citep{zhang2024qformer} extends the window-based attention mechanism within adaptive quadrangles for learning better feature representation.
+Hybrid models that combine convolutions and Vision Transformer (ViT) \cite{alexey2021ViT} are gaining interest for their ability to capture fine-grained local details while preserving global dependency.
+To enhance fine-grained information, some methods apply the attention mechanisms to sub-regions/tokens within feature maps.
+Swin \cite{liu2021swin} employs shifted windows in the self-attention mechanism to capture both local and global information.
+CSwin \cite{dong2022cswin} introduces a cross-shaped window to enhance the self-attention mechanism and further improve model capacity.
+NAT \cite{hassani2023neighborhood} proposes a scalable sliding window attention mechanism by localizing self-attention to the nearest neighboring pixels.
+QFormer \cite{zhang2024qformer} extends the window-based attention mechanism within adaptive quadrangles for learning better feature representation.
 With the demand for facilitating the aggregation of spatial information, many studies integrate convolutions within the attention mechanism.
-MobileViT~\citep{mehta2022mobilevit} and EfficientFormer~\citep{li2022efficientformerV2} combine convolutions with Transformers to achieve efficient local and global feature extraction.
-CvT~\citep{wu2021cvt}, IRMB~\citep{zhang2023IRMB} and SBCFormer~\citep{lu2024sbcformer} introduce depth-wise separable convolutions into the self-attention mechanism to improve representational power.
-Recent CNN-ViT hybrid methods demonstrate promising performance in high-resolution image recognition, but their accuracy is limited by the inherent challenges of low-resolution images.
-In this paper, we propose an effective hybrid network architecture tailored for low-resolution images.
+MobileViT \cite{mehta2022mobilevit} and EfficientFormer \cite{li2022efficientformerV2} combine convolutions with Transformers to achieve efficient local and global feature extraction.
+IRMB \cite{zhang2023IRMB} and SBCFormer \cite{lu2024sbcformer} introduce depth-wise separable convolutions into the self-attention mechanism to improve representational power.
+FastViT \cite{vasu2023fastvit} and RepViT \cite{wang2024repvit} employ structural parameterization techniques to optimize computational efficiency and model performance.
+Those methods primarily apply self-attention on reduced or locally grouped feature representations to balance efficiency and global context modeling.
+Under extremely low-resolution settings, such designs may restrict cross-scale spatial information exchange.
+CMSA addresses this by performing cascaded multi-scale attention to aggregate hierarchical multi-scale features.